T0mWz/jfy-monitor/README.md

     pvout_sysid= PVoutput.org system id for this inverter pvout_apikey= PVoutput.org api key for this inverter logpath= path to logfiles for this inverter, if different to the default.

+    mqtt_broker= Address of your MQTT broker
+    mqtt_port= Port of your MQTT broker
+    mqtt_topic= Topic on your MQTT broker
+    mqtt_client= Client ID for your MQTT broker mqtt_username= Authentication to your MQTT broker
+    mqtt_password= Authentication to your MQTT broker

 There is one external dependency: [pySerial][pySerial]